karndubey/JsonParser/README.md

 # JsonParser
-Checks the validity of parser
+Checks the validity of json structure
+Language: Java